frankllin-sec/Labs-experience/Windows-Event-Logs/README.md

 ## 💬 Honest Self-Assessment

 **What went well:**
-Once I understood the difference between PowerShell/Operational and Windows PowerShell logs, correlating events across the  scenarios in `merged.evtx` went smoothly.
+Correlating events across the  scenarios in `merged.evtx` went smoothly.
 Building XPath queries by reading the XML view tag-by-tag made sense quickly, and I got comfortable pivoting between Event Viewer, wevtutil, and Get-WinEvent depending on what a question actually needed.

 **What I need to improve:**
 PowerShell syntax is still something I need to drill.
 I can usually figure out what a command should do, but writing the actual syntax from scratch, especially cmdlet names, pipeline structure,